Democrats fail to overrule parliamentarian on insulin price cap as GOP votes no

 The vote was unusual as the majority party rarely insists on a vote to overrule the parliamentarian’s decision on whether a legislative proposal is protected by the special budgetary rules that allow it to pass with a simple-majority vote.

-Senate Health Committee Chairwoman Patty Murray (D-Wash.) said colleagues who voted to override the parliamentarian would allow “people to get insulin at $35 a month.”
+Senate Health Committee Chairwoman Patty Murray of Washington said colleagues who voted to override the parliamentarian would allow “people to get insulin at $35 a month.”

 “Thirty-seven million people in our country have diabetes, and it’s absolutely wrong that many of them cannot afford the insulin they need to live,” she said.
 “I’ve heard from people in my state who risk their life and ration insulin to make ends meet, all the while drug companies are jacking up prices.”